Unorganized North Nipissing District

 Unorganized North Nipissing District is an unorganized area in northeastern Ontario, Canada.
 It includes the unincorporated areas in northern Nipissing District, north of the Mattawa River.

 The unorganized area is gradually being reduced in size.
-In 1967, a portion was transferred to Unorganized Timiskaming, and between 1996 and 2001, its area shrunk from 7,216.66 km2 to 3,630.64 km2, because of annexation by surrounding incorporated towns and townships.
+In 1967, a portion was transferred to Unorganized Timiskaming, and between 1996 and 2001, its area shrank from 7,216.66 km2 to 3,630.64 km2, because of annexation by surrounding incorporated towns and townships.